caksoylar/zmk-rgbled-widget/README.md

 To be able to use this widget, you need three LEDs controlled by GPIOs (_not_ smart LEDs), ideally red, green and blue colors.
 Once you have these LED definitions in your board/shield, simply set the appropriate `aliases` to the RGB LED node labels.

-As an example, here is a definition for three LEDs connected to GND and separate GPIOs for a nRF52840 controller:
+As an example, here is a definition for three LEDs connected to VCC and separate GPIOs for a nRF52840 controller:

 ```dts
 / {